 The \$104 million increase in segment results for 2006 primarily reflects a \$43 million increase in base management, incentive management and franchise fees, \$37 million of lower general, administrative and other expenses, \$29 million of increased owned, leased, corporate housing and other revenue net of expenses, and a \$15 million increase in gains and other income, partially offset by \$20 million of lower equity results.
 Incentive fees included \$10 million and \$4 million for 2006 and 2005, respectively, that were calculated based on prior period earnings, but not earned and due until the periods they were recognized.
 The increase in fees is largely due to higher RevPAR, driven by rate increases, which impacted property-level house profits and, to a lesser extent, to productivity improvements and the growth in the number of rooms.
-Equity results decreased \$20 million in 2006 versus 2005 and reflected the recognition in 2005 of \$14 million in equity earnings from a joint venture as a result of the venture's sale of a hotel and \$4 million of increased equity losses in 2006 associated with one joint venture's hotel that was closed for renovation.
-The increase of \$29 million in owned, leased and other revenue net of direct expenses reflects \$19 million of improved results for owned and leased properties primarily due to the stronger demand environment and an increase of \$12 million for termination fees for several properties.
+Equity results decreased \$20 million in 2006 versus 2005 and reflected the recognition in 2005 of \$14 million in equity earnings from a joint venture as a result of the venture's sale of a hotel and \$4 million of increase of \$29 million in owned, leased and other revenue net of direct expenses reflects \$19 million of improved results for owned and leased properties primarily due to the stronger demand environment and an increase of \$12 million for termination fees for several properties.
 The \$19 million improvement in owned and lease results also reflects the impact of a \$5 million charge in 2006 for depreciation expense associated with one property that was reclassified from "held for sale" to "held and used" as it was not sold within one year of its classification as "held for sale," as expected.